Viceroy's Executive Council: Company rule

+Crown rule

-The Government of India Act 1858 transferred the power of the East India Company to the British Crown which was empowered to appoint a Viceroy and Governor-General of India to head the government in India.
+The Government of India Act 1858 (21 & 22 Vict. c.
+106) transferred the power of the East India Company to the British Crown which was empowered to appoint a Viceroy and Governor-General of India to head the government in India.
 The advisory council of the Governor-General was based in the capital Calcutta and consisted of four members, three of which were appointed by the Secretary of State for India and one by the Sovereign.

-The Indian Councils Act 1861 transformed the Viceroy of India's advisory council into a cabinet run on the portfolio system and increased the number of members by one.
+The Indian Councils Act 1861 9(24 & 25 Vict. c.
+67) transformed the Viceroy of India's advisory council into a cabinet run on the portfolio system and increased the number of members by one.
 Three members were to be appointed by the Secretary of State for India, and two by the Sovereign.
-The five ordinary members took charge of a separate department: home, revenue, military, law and finance.
+The five ordinary members each took charge of a separate department: home, revenue, military, law and finance.
 The military Commander-in-Chief sat in with the council as an extraordinary member.
-The Viceroy was allowed, under the provisions of the Act, to overrule the council on affairs if he deemed it necessary.
+The Viceroy was allowed, under the provisions of the act, to overrule the council on affairs if he deemed it necessary.
 In 1869, the power to appoint all five members was passed to the Crown and in 1874, a new member was added to be in charge of public works.

-The Indian Councils Act 1909 empowered the Governor General to nominate one Indian member to the Executive Council leading to the appointment of Satyendra Prasanna Sinha as the first Indian member.
-The Government of India Act 1919 increased the number of Indians in the council to three.
+The Indian Councils Act 1909 (9 Edw.
+7. c.
+4) empowered the Governor General to nominate one Indian member to the Executive Council leading to the appointment of Satyendra Prasanna Sinha as the first Indian member.
+The Government of India Act 1919 (9 & 10 Geo.
+5. c.
+101) increased the number of Indians in the council to three.